 You can allow guest posting for anyone to submit articles, or to have this feature activated for logged-in users only.
 To avoid spam posts, you can set the generated posts as drafts and publish them after reviewing.

-Attention: Post Generation Add-On requires Form Maker version 1.7.65/2.7.65 and higher: if you are using an older version, please update your plugin.
+Attention: Post Generation extension requires Form Maker version 1.7.65/2.7.65 or higher.
+If you are using an older version, please update your plugin.

-Categories.
-Set the categories of the generated post checking the relevant options from the list.
+- Categories.
+Set the categories of the generated post by checking the relevant options from the list.

-Tags.
-Fill in tags for the post or add them based on the form fields.
+- Tags.
+Fill in tags for the post or press Add Placeholder button to insert field values.

-Content.
-The content of the post might contain both custom text, form fields or combination of both.
+- Content.
+Use Add Placeholder button to insert field values into the content of the generated post.
+It can contain both custom text, form fields or a combination of both.

-Status.
-Set the status of the custom-generated post.
-You can leave it to draft if you plan to review/revise the content in advance to posting it.
+- Status.
+Set the status of the generated post.
+You can leave it to draft if you plan to review or edit the content in advance to publishing.

-Author.
-Choose the username, which will be displayed as an author for the generated post by default.
+- Author.
+Choose the user, which will be set as the author for the generated post by default.

-Use default author for logged-in users.
-Choose whether to display the username of the logged in user or to have a single user as an author for the posts.
+- Use default author for logged-in users.
+With this option, you can select to display the username of the logged-in submitter or to have one universal author for the generated posts.